 - Best Hybrid Acoustic Guitar: Fender Tim Armstrong Hellcat

 An acoustic-electric guitar, the Tim Armstrong Hellcat, is a signature instrument from Fender.
-The guitar can be kept stable using X-bracing and comes with an acoustic amplifier – Fishman Isys III System.
+The guitar can be kept stable using X-bracing and comes with an acoustic amplifier—the Fishman Isys III System.
 It’s a little smaller in size but has excellent sound quality with a vibrant, rich tone.

 - Best Portable Acoustic Guitar: Voyage Air Songwriter Series VAD-04

 A unique feature of this guitar is its foldable neck which makes it easier to carry anywhere you go.
-It comes with a Solid Spruce top, Rosewood fretboard, Mahogany back, and sides with scalloped bracing.
+It comes with a solid spruce top, a rosewood fretboard, a mahogany back, and sides with scalloped bracing.
 The instrument itself is moderately priced, making it an excellent choice for experts and intermediates.

 Do you already own a guitar?
 Which one is it?
-Tell us how was your experience playing it in the comments below.
+Tell us about your experience playing it in the comments below.